petenelson/wp-any-ipsum/readme.txt

 == Changelog ==

+= v1.6.0 September 18, 2015 =
+* Added WP-CLI support for generating posts.
+Try 'wp help any-ipsum generate-posts' for more info
+* Fixed a bug with sentence mode generating a random number of sentences

 = v1.5.0 June 19, 2015 =
 * Action 'anyipsum-filler-generated' is fired after either the shortcode or API generates any custom filler (useful for logging)